Alexandra Milano

 Her skills on the pitch led Milano to a scholarship at Stetson in Deland, Florida, where she majored in marketing and sales.
 Moving from Long Island to Florida was a bit of a culture shock.
 But her move to UGA, where traditions are rich, actually made her feel at home.

 Portrait of Alexandra Milano of The Georgia Way inside Sanford Stadium at night.
-Portrait is for the Fall Season Game Changers profile.

 Working with student-athletes, I feel like I have an advantage because I’ve been on the other side.
 Anything they go through or deal with, I feel like I can help them deal with it.